norstone-tech/scon/parse-guide.md

 ```
-"SCON 3"
+"Scon 3"

 Type byte
 ########
 01234567

 0-2: Base type
-  3: Base type parsing method
+  3: Base type parsing method/variant
   4: IsExtendedType (1 extra byte, extended type 0 is the same as no extended type)
-  5: IsReferenceDefinition (value is prefixed with a varint representing its reference number)
+  5: IsReferenceDefinition
   6: Multiple meanings
     - Ignored if parsing array
     - If parsing object map: key is reference
     - If this is a reference definition: This value may be replacing a previously defined reference definition @ (varint value)
-  7: Value is reference
+  7: Value is reference (varint value) value type SHOULD match

+* keys are always a null-terminated string, or a reference leading to a utf8-encoded string
 * references are parsed using varint
 * technically a reference definition can be made that just leads to another reference
 * All extended types beyond 128 are user-definable
 * Extended types do not change parsing in any way, but change how to interpret the data given
+* No type enforcement with maps or arrays, that can be handeled by the user

 Base types
-0: Stop (Other bits ignored)
+0: Stop - End of object or array (Other bits ignored)
 1: null
   - parse methods identical
   - no extended types (all are ignored)